rimiavas/DMLCP/setup.md

 ### Canvas

-If you have the `canvas.py` file in the same folder as a notebook importing it, everything will work.
+If you have the `canvas.py` file in the same folder as a notebook importing it (and you've installed `pycairo`), everything will work.
 If you want to install [py5canvas](https://github.com/colormotor/py5canvas) on your system, open a terminal and write:

 ```
 git clone https://github.com/colormotor/py5canvas.git